sholtomaud/robo/README.md

 ## Mission
 Create an application that can read in simple commands from command line, similar to logo, but robo.

-## Procedure
+## Install Procedure

+You need Node.js & npm.
+Robo is built and tested on node v0.12.7, so `nvm use 0.12.7`

 1. Clone the repo with `git clone https://github.com/shotlom/robo.git`
 2. Install dependencies `npm i`
-3. Robo is built and tested on node v0.12.7, so `nvm use 0.12.7`
-4. Run with `node index.js`
+3. Run with `node index.js`
-5. Play & test using commands documented below
+4. Play & test using commands documented below

 **Testing**